Score specification reference

 annotations: # optional

-resources: defines dependencies needed by the Workload.
+resources: the resource dependencies needed by the workload.

 resource-name: a required property that specifies the resource name.